miadco/Hybrid-Identity-Enterprise-Administration/README.md

 - ✅ Fully functional domain controller in Azure
 - ✅ Hybrid identity established with Entra Connect Sync
 - ✅ OU filtering configured for least privilege sync
-- ✅ Password hash synchronization and writeback enabled
+- ✅ Password hash synchronization enabled
 - ✅ Users successfully synced and validated in Entra

 ---

 ## 💼 Business Relevance
 This lab demonstrates the **foundational building blocks** of hybrid identity, which many organizations still rely on as they transition to the cloud.
-By setting up a domain controller, configuring Microsoft Entra Connect, scoping synchronization with OU filtering, and enabling password hash synchronization with writeback, the project replicates the **core tasks of an IAM or cloud support role**.
+By setting up a domain controller, configuring Microsoft Entra Connect, scoping synchronization with OU filtering replicates the **core tasks of an IAM or cloud support role**.

 These skills directly support:
 - Managing identity lifecycles across on-premises and cloud environments